If you already have an Intex inflatable boat or are looking to get one soon, getting an electric trolling motor is a great upgrade.

 The pricing of Minn Kota trolling motors is between $160 to $240.
 Their price tends to vary by season, so please use the price check button to see their current price.

-The Endura Max motors are a bit more expensive though, check out their prices on Amazon.
+The Endura Max motors are a bit more expensive though and are not saltwater friendly, check out their prices on Amazon.

 Intex 40 lb trolling motor